 The researchers then measured the participant’s blood pressure and found significant improvements when air quality was good.
 This led them to conclude that …

-‘use of HEPA filtration may be an effective intervention for reducing cardiovascular risk from exposure to TRAP.‘ (Traffic-Related Air Pollution)
+‘use of Certified HEPA Material filtration may be an effective intervention for reducing cardiovascular risk from exposure to TRAP.‘ (Traffic-Related Air Pollution)

 Another Trial Published by Johns Hopkins